-Google has managed to cultivate this reputation as a leading resource for information by understanding people’s intent and providing their users with reliable, high quality and most importantly relevant information.
-Quality results are the cornerstone of Google’s success.
+Google has managed to cultivate its reputation as a leading resource for information by understanding people’s intent and providing their users with reliable, high quality and most importantly relevant information.
+Providing quality search results to users is the cornerstone of Google’s success.

-Organic search results, whilst making up the majority of a search engines results page, are not the only results that are presented after a search.
-Ad’s also make up a chunk of the search engines results pages’ results.
+Organic search results, whilst making up the majority of a search engine results page (SERP), are not the only results that are presented, Ads also make up a chunk of the SERP.

-In order to maintain a high standard of information, relevant to their users, on their results pages, PPC advertising platforms such as Google and Microsoft, also take into consideration the quality of the ads when deciding if and where to rank them on.
-To do this, Microsoft and Google give the keywords that advertisers bid on a “Quality Score”.
+In order to maintain both a high standard of information which is also relevant to its users, PPC platforms such as Google and Microsoft also take the QUALITY of the ads into consideration when deciding who wins in the auction and ranks higher.

-For advertisers this means making sure their ads are as good as they can possibly be, not simply paying more to achieve a higher ranking.
-Conversely, having a high-quality ad can lead to a cheaper click cost!
+For advertisers this means making sure ads are as good as they possibly can be, not just by bidding higher for particular keywords, but having a high-quality ad that will lead to a cheaper cost per click (CPC).

-When a user types into a search engine, an instantaneous, real time, auction happens, advertisers bid for their ads to appear for that search for that user.
+When a user types into a search engine, an instantaneous, real time, auction happens, where advertisers bid for their ads to appear for the user’s search.

-If an advertiser is bidding on keywords related to the search term used by the searcher, then they will be eligible for the auction.
-If they bid high enough then their ad will appear on the search engine results page.
-Where they rank on the page also depends on their bid amount.
-But, the bid amount isn’t the only factor when determining an ad's rank in the search engine results page.
+If an advertiser is bidding on keywords related to the search term used by the searcher, then they will be eligible for the audition, bidding high enough will get their ad onto the top few search results.
+But the bid factor isn’t the only important variable to a successful ad ranking.

 “This status describes how well your keyword matches the message in your ads.
 For example, if someone searches for your keyword and your ad shows up, would your ad seem directly relevant to their search?” - support.google.com

-You can check the quality score of your keywords by adding the quality score column to your keywords report.
-You can even break down the report to include, the keywords Ad Relevance, Expected CTR and Landing page Experience.
+You can check the quality score of your keywords by adding the Quality Score column to your keywords report in the Google Ads dashboard.
+You can even break down the report to include the keywords Ad Relevance, Expected CTR and Landing page Experience.

-A common mistake that people make, when setting up their search campaigns, is to have a much too broad range of keywords in one ad group.
-Having too many keywords makes it hard to keep the content of your ad relevant.
+A common mistake that people make, when setting up their search campaigns, is to have too much of a broad range of keywords in one ad group.
+Having a large number of keywords makes it hard to keep the content of your ad relevant.

-The second mistake that people often make is not having a clear theme to the keywords in their ad group, again, this means that not all of the keywords will be relevant to the ads in the ad group.
+The second mistake that people often make is not having a clear theme to the keywords in theri ad group, again this means that not all of the keywords will be relevant to the ads in the ad group.

-The third mistake that people make is to only have their ads going to their home page.
-The content of your pages is taken into consideration when determining landing page experience.
-If your bidding on keywords specific to products or services that you have pages for on your website then be sure to direct traffic there.
+The third mistake a lot of people make it to only have their ads going to their home page URL.
+The content of your page is taken into consideration when determining the score of your landing page experience.
+If you're bidding on keywords specific to products or services that you have web pages related to then traffic should be targeted here.

-One extra consideration is that determining quality score does require some historical data, so if your Expected CTR is low to begin with, don’t panic, it may improve over time.
-My advice would be to wait 14 days to fully understand the quality score of your keywords.
-Optimisation is an ongoing process, and small tweaks may be all it takes to bring your ads from average to above average.
+My advice would be to revisit your Google Ad campaign 14 days after it is set live to fully understand the Quality Score of your keywords.
+Optimisation is an ongoing process, and small tweaks may be all it takes to bring your ads from average to the above average threshold.

-Want to learn more about Google advertising tools?
-Head over to read 5 tools in Google Ads you may not know about.
+Want to learn more about how you can use Google’s advertising tools to improve your campaigns quality score?
+Head over to our latest blog post on 6 tools and features in Google Ads you might not know about.